 Space Squid is an award-winning hybrid publication of hand-scrubbed scifi, fantasy, and humor.
 Surely you’ve seen the ‘zine at your local zine superstore?
 Of course you were amazed at our snarky, outrageous stories, comix, and art.
-We’ve published work from Kelly Luce (Three Scenarios in Which Hana Sasaki Grows a Tail), Bruce Sterling (father of cyberpunk), Chris Roberson (Clockwork Storybook, Superman, iZombie), Jay Lake (John W. Campbell Award winner), Jennifer Pelland (Nebula nominee), Tony Millionaire (Maakies), Caroline M. Yoachim, and a lot of other cool people.
+We’ve published work from Kelly Luce (Three Scenarios in Which Hana Sasaki Grows a Tail), Bruce Sterling (father of cyberpunk), Chris Roberson (Clockwork Storybook, Superman, iZombie), Jay Lake (John W. Campbell Award winner), Jennifer Pelland (Nebula nominee), Tony Millionaire (Maakies), Caroline M. Yoachim, William Shakespeare, and a lot of other cool people.

 We try to be modest but we are especially proud of the frenzy around the special edition we published in clay tablet form.
 This got major press (mostly from WIRED) and eventually one of the tablets and a collection of our other issues was inducted into the Cushing science fiction collection at Texas A&M University.
 The Cushing folks continue to be kind enough to induct our print materials into the collection so it’s currently true that anything that scuttles its way into our thus-far annual print issue is going to be preserved for climate-controlled posterity a few feet from the papers of George R. R. Martin, Michael Moorcock, Rudyard Kipling, and W. Somerset Maugham.